onejeuu/sc-file/tools/README.md

 exclude = ["path/to/file.mcsb"]
 ```

 Command-line arguments override the config.
 When `formats` is omitted, every registered decoder is checked.
+Found errors are written to `errors.jsonl`.
+With statistics enabled, CSV files are written.
-Errors are written to `errors.jsonl`; optional statistics are written to CSV files.
-Known report files are replaced on each run.
+Report files are replaced on each run.

 ## Info